-In Humanities students will have the opportunity to actively engage in 21st century skills through learning activities that encourage critical thinking and problem solving, social and cultural awareness.
+Description of 21st Century Skills: In Humanities students will have the opportunity to actively engage in 21st century skills through learning activities that encourage critical thinking and problem solving, social and cultural awareness.
 Students will actively participate in collaborative learning and be given opportunities to show initiative, be self-directed and develop the foundational literacy skills of ICT, financial, cultural and civic literacy.

-In this subject students will develop an understanding of the history of the Industrial Revolution and Australian society up until the conclusion of World War One.
+Description of the Learning: In this subject students will develop an understanding of the history of the Industrial Revolution and Australian society up until the conclusion of World War One.
 Students will learn about the geographical knowledge and skills surrounding Biomes and food security, and the interconnection between people and places.
 In Civics and Citizenship students will study Australian Government, democracy, citizenship, diversity and identity.
 In Economics and Business students will examine business and work environments and develop their skills in financial literacy and making consumer decisions.
 Students will also explore Australia's place in a global economy.

-A variety of assessment strategies will be utilised that meet the learning needs of students.
-Examples may include research tasks, presentations, reports, analysis and written tasks.
+Description of the Assessment: A variety of assessment strategies will be utilised that meet the learning needs of students.
+Examples may include research tasks, presentations, reports, analyses and written tasks.